AtomLens app icon

 mdfind 'de_losko_atomlens_inchi_key == "HVQAJTFOCKOKIN-UHFFFAOYSA-N"'

-Find all molecule files indexed by AtomLens
+Find all AtomLens-indexed chemistry files

 mdfind 'de_losko_atomlens_is_molecule == 1'